Adding Warm Transfers to Your SAS Flex Script Workflow

 Adding a warm transfer option to your script is a perfect way to use a Specialty Answering Service agent as your personal virtual receptionist.
-The Workflow Builder makes creating a warm transfer easy.
+During a warm transfer, the agent will place the caller on hold and attempt to transfer them through.
+If the recipient of the transfer is available, they can accept the call.
+Before the call gets transferred through, they will hear an automated message that says "We are now transferring the caller."

 This tutorial will describe how to build a block into your script so that we are attempting to transfer callers to you 24 hours a day.
 We'll assume we already have a script created that gathers the caller's Name, Number, and what the call is Regarding.
 Let's add the Warm Transfer after the Regarding.